hed-standard/hed-documentation/quick-guide-edit.md

 ![](images/tag-circular-disk.png)

 Click **Ok** on CTAGGER window and **Ok** on the field selection window.
 A window will pop up asking if you want to save the **field map**.
 Field map is the mapping between all event codes and their associated HED tags that we just added.
-If saved, you can re-import it to another dataset with similar event codes.
+If saved, you can re-import it to another dataset with similar event codes (as shown above for the CTAGGER input window).
 Click **Ok** when you're done.

 ![fieldmap](images/fieldmap.png)